-The site subject of this application is known as 795-821 Old Northern Road, Dural.
-The site consists of two (2) lots, strategically positioned to the south of Round Corner village.
+The site subject of this application is known as 663-667 Old Northern Road, Dural.
+The site consists of five (5) lots, strategically positioned to the south of Round Corner retail and commercial centre.
 The lots are proposed to be consolidated into one holding as part of a forthcoming development application (DA).

 The site is zoned RU2 Rural Landscape and seniors housing developments are prohibited on the land under Hornsby Local Environmental Plan (LEP) 2013.
-Pursuant to clause 4 and Part 2 of the SEPP a SCC is sought for the site; being land that adjoins land zoned for urban purposes.
+Pursuant to clause 4 in Part 2 of the Seniors Living SEPP a SCC is sought for the site; being land that adjoins land zoned for urban purposes.

 A concept master plan for the proposed seniors housing has been developed by Calder Flower Architects which underpins this submission.
 The plan has been developed on sound design principles that include new linkages to existing destinations and access through the site.
 The plan is underpinned by a comprehensive site analysis and consideration of the surrounding environment.
 As a result, the proposed development celebrates and preserves important site features, including ecologically significant vegetation communities.
-The development has been carefully integrated with existing landforms, vegetation, drainage corridors and existing access points.
+The development has been carefully integrated with existing landforms, vegetation, drainage corridors and existing access locations.
 The plan has also considered the broader traffic, access, infrastructure and service features of the locality.